scottwinkler/cocoapebbles-book/Readme.md

 # Cocoapebble's Book Mod
 This spigot mod makes it easy to write a library worth of books in Minecraft.
 If you have ever tried to use the in game book editor you will know how much of a struggle it is to write anything more than a few pages.
-This mod starts up a web app and REST api on your minecraft server to allow you to easily edit books of any length.
+This mod starts up a web app on your minecraft server to allow you to easily edit books of any length.
 Book configurations are stored in json on the server and can be created in Minecraft by using a simple command.

 ![alt text](https://raw.githubusercontent.com/scottwinkler/cocoapebbles-book/master/cool-pic.png)